 From 2010-2013, Dr. Bertolone enjoyed practicing small animal medicine and surgery at Hancock Park Veterinary Clinic.
 She received her Certified Veterinary Acupuncturist training from the Chi Institute in 2011 and began the alternative medicine and acupuncture aspect of the clinic.
 She traveled to China with the Chi Institute to study acupuncture, Chinese herbs and Tui Na in more detail.
 She has completed several courses in Veterinary Chinese Herbs through the Chi Institute, as well as courses in energy healing through Healing Touch for Animals.

 Realizing her passion for pain management and natural healing, Dr. Bertolone decided to focus her energy to pursue the specialty field of veterinary rehabilitation.
-She is in the process of becoming a Certified Canine Rehabilitation Therapist through the Canine Rehabilitation Institute.
+She received her certification through the Canine Rehabilitation Institute in 2014.
 She has truly loved helping pets improve comfort and longevity through the combination of rehabilitation, Chinese Medicine and herbals and acupuncture.